-As of June 30, 2015, the Company had a cash and cash equivalents balance of \$1,483,378 (December 31, 2015 - \$6,111,069) to settle current liabilities of \$4,150,206 (December 31, 2014 - \$607,355).
-Included in current liabilities is \$3.7 million relating to the Kennecott Loan which becomes payable on December 21, 2015 (see below for further information).
+As of September 30, 2015, the Company had a cash and cash equivalents balance of \$2,592,548 (December 31, 2015 - \$6,111,069) to settle current liabilities of \$10,382,436 (December 31, 2014 - \$607,355).
+Included in current liabilities is \$6.2 million relating to the Kennecott Loan which becomes payable on December 21, 2015 (see below for further information, especially in regards to going concern risk).
 The Company's holding of 14,285,714 Tlou Energy shares became free trading on April 9, 2015, and as such, the Company may dispose of some or all of such shares at any point to increase its cash balance.
-On August 14, 2015, Tlou Energy shares closed at a price of A\$0.115 on the ASX.
+On November 12, 2015, Tlou Energy shares closed at a price of A\$0.12 on the ASX.

 On November 6, 2014, the Company completed a private placement for aggregate gross proceeds of \$4.4 million.
-In addition, on March 26, 2015, the Company secured the Kennecott Loan with a principal amount of US\$4.0 million (see "Company Overview - Tamarack Project - Kennecott Unsecured Loan").
+In addition, on March 26, 2015, the Company secured the Kennecott Loan with a principal amount of US\$4.0 million which was subsequently increased to US\$4.5 million in July 2015 (see "Company Overview - Tamarack Project - Kennecott Unsecured Loan").
 The proceeds from the Kennecott Loan will be used by Talon to meet its requirements under the Tamarack Earn-in Conditions.

-In order to meet future funding of the Tamarack Earn-in Conditions and for working capital, including salaries and other administrative/overhead costs, the Company must raise additional capital in the second half of 2015.
-The Company must also repay all draw-downs from the

-Kennecott Loan (principal and interest) and the Deferred Option Payment by December 21, 2015.
+In order to meet future funding of the Tamarack Earn-in Conditions and for working capital, including salaries and other administrative/overhead costs, the Company must raise additional capital in the fourth quarter of 2015.
+The Company must also repay all draw-downs from the Kennecott Loan (principal and interest) and the Deferred Option Payment by December 21, 2015.
 If the Company is unsuccessful in raising sufficient additional capital, the Company may not be able to fund continuing operations beyond December 21, 2015 (the date which the Kennecott Loan becomes due and payable).

 One or more capital raisings may be completed in a number of ways, including but not limited to, selling equity capital, a combination of strategic partnerships, debt finance, offtake financing, royalty financing and other capital markets alternatives.
-Such capital raising(s) have the potential to be very dilutive to the Company's potential interest in the Tamarack Project and/or to current shareholders' interests in the Company.
-Although the Company has been successful in raising additional funds to date, given the current economic climate, the ability to raise funds has been and may continue to be difficult.
-The Company has been pursuing capital raising options since early 2015 and, to date, has not been successful.
-As such, there can be no assurance that adequate or sufficient funding will be available to the Company to meet the Company's commitments.
+In the current state of the metals capital markets, any significant capital raising(s) will likely be very dilutive to the Company's potential interest in the Tamarack Project and/or to current shareholders' interests in the Company.
+Although the Company was successful in raising additional funds in the past, given the current climate, the ability to raise funds has been and may continue to be difficult.
+The Company has been pursuing capital raising options since early 2015 and, to date, has not been successful, although it is in advanced discussions with a party to raise capital with the goal to conclude same in December.
+There can be no assurance that these discussions will be successfully concluded or that, in any event, adequate or sufficient funding will be available to the Company to meet the Company's commitments.
 Such uncertainty casts doubt on the Company's ability to continue as a going concern.
 Failure to continue as a going concern would require that the Company's assets and liabilities be restated on a liquidation basis, which would differ from the going concern basis.

-See "Financial Condition, Cash Flow, Liquidity and Capital Resources" and "Risks and Uncertainties" for further important information.
+See "Financial Condition, Cash Flow, Liquidity and Capital Resources - Liquidity and Capital Resources" and "Risks and Uncertainties" for further important information.